-In our last post, we talked about the importance of reinventing the core and thinking about digital investment as a growth strategy, not just the cost of doing business in today’s global economy.
+In the past, we’ve touched on the importance of reinventing the core and thinking about digital investment as a growth strategy, not just the cost of doing business in today’s global economy.

 1. In which direction should the business go?